Ian Happ Player Props: Cubs vs. Red Sox

-Ian Happ is available when the Chicago Cubs take on Brayan Bello and the Boston Red Sox at Wrigley Field Friday at 8:05 PM ET.
+The Chicago Cubs, including Ian Happ (.143 batting average in his past 10 games), take on starting pitcher James Paxton and the Boston Red Sox at Wrigley Field, Saturday at 2:20 PM ET.

-In his most recent action (on July 9 against the Yankees) he went 0-for-3.

 Ian Happ Game Info & Props vs. the Red Sox